rutemf/1220944_1220772_G01/Docs/Entities/Reader.md

 # Reader

-Is a registered user of the library.
+Can request books for lending, and _should_ return them.
+Is a registered [user](User.md) of the library.

 > [Attributes](#attributes)
 >